 The most significant research project for the team is the biannual Pennsylvania LGBT Health Needs Assessment.
 Learn more about this project here.

 Other research projects include:

-Pennsylvania LGBTQ COVID-19 Vaccine Survey - The Bradbury-Sullivan LGBT Community Center, in partnership the Graduate School of Social Work and Social Research at Bryn Mawr College, has launched the Pennsylvania LGBTQ COVID-19 Vaccine Survey across the state, with a plan to collect data about vaccine hesitancy and barriers to care among Pennsylvania’s LGBTQ residents with regard to the COVID-19 vaccine.
-LGBTQ Pennsylvanians who are at least 18 years old are invited to participate in the confidential survey.
+Pennsylvania LGBTQ COVID-19 Vaccine Survey - Bradbury-Sullivan LGBT Community Center, in partnership with the Graduate School of Social Work and Social Research at Bryn Mawr College, launched the Pennsylvania LGBTQ COVID-19 Vaccine Survey across the state to collect data about vaccine hesitancy and barriers to care among Pennsylvania’s LGBTQ residents.
 The study was approved by the Institutional Review Board at Bryn Mawr College.

 Research In Smoking Elimination (RISE) Study - This program is designed to help individuals quit smoking and involves the use of nicotine patches and behavioral counseling.
 Bradbury-Sullivan LGBT Community Center is partnering with the Perelman School of Medicine at the University of Pennsylvania to connect interested participants to this study.
 Please email [email protected] if you are interested in this opportunity.